I want to argue that Chinese is one of the most beautiful languages.

 The character is made of the Chinese character “to speak” (xin) 言 in the middle with “tiny” 幺 on both sides.
 Below it “horse” 马, with “long” (chang) 长 on both sides with.
 Surrounded by “moon” 月 to the left, “heart” 心 below, and “knife”刂 on the right.
 Then there is “cave” 穴 on the top and “to walk” 辶 on the bottom.

 There is some debate about where this character comes from in Chinese.
 One source is that a student invented the character to get out of paying a bill in a restaurant.
 Others is that it is based on a sound that is made.
-Most likely is that a noodle restaurant which may have been a clever marketing tactic.
+The most likely theory is that a noodle restaurant invented the character as a clever marketing tactic.